How to Make a Partial Withdrawal from a PPF Account?

 • How many times can you withdraw?

 Example: Let’s say you opened your PPF account in 2018.
-After 5 years, in 2023, you want to make a partial withdrawal.
-If, at the end of 2019, your balance was ₹1,00,000, you could withdraw up to ₹50,000 in 2023.
-But remember, you can only make one withdrawal in that year.
+If you wish to make a partial withdrawal in the financial year 2023-24, you are eligible since it’s the 7th financial year.
+If, at the end of the financial year 2018-19, your balance was ₹1,00,000, and at the end of the financial year 2022-23, it was ₹1,30,000, you could withdraw up to ₹50,000 (50% of ₹1,00,000, as it’s lower than 50% of ₹1,30,000).
+But remember, you can only make one withdrawal in that financial year.

 PPF Premature Withdrawal Rules

 You can make a premature withdrawal from your Public Provident Fund (PPF) account, but only under specific circumstances such as medical emergencies, higher education expenses, or a change in residency status.
-However, this can only be done after 5 years of holding the account.
+However, this can only be done after 5 financial years of holding the account.
 It’s important to know that premature withdrawals come with some conditions, including a potential penalty or loss of interest.

 • Conditions for Premature Withdrawal: